singularity-energy/open-grid-emissions/docs/docs/Methodology/Converting Gross to Net Generation.md

 1. Subplant gross-to-net ratio
 2. Plant gross-to-net ratio
-3. Subplant shift factor
-4. Plant shift factor
-5. Fuel-specific ratio
+3. Fleet-specific ratio
+4. Default GTN ratios from EIA
-6. Set net generation equal to net generation
+5. Set net generation equal to net generation

-If no plant-specific factors are available (methods 1-4), the pipeline uses a fuel-specific ratio that represents the average gross-to-net ratio for all plants (nationally) that consume the same primary fuel.
-If even a fuel-specific factor is not available, the pipeline sets net generation equal to gross generation.
+If no plant-specific factors are available (methods 1 and 2), the pipeline uses a fleet-specific ratio that represents the average gross-to-net ratio for all subplant (nationally) that consume the same fuel category (natural gas, coal, etc).
+Otherwise, we use default gross to net ratios published in the EIA Electric Power Monthly Technical Notes (Appendix C).
+As a final backstop, we set net generation equal to gross generation.

 The following table shows what percent of gross generation reported in CEMS was converted to net generation using each method.